yasse-ofc/.github/CRAWLER_CONTRIBUTING.md

 - [Maybe there's a solution here](https://github.com/reanalytics-databoutique/webscraping-open-project)
 - [Ask us](https://github.com/yasse-ofc/yasse-crawlers/issues/4)

 **I can't emphasize this enough**: if you can't figure out something, don't be afraid to ask.
-Creating crawlers is a simple, but very tiring work, and it's the core for this project to work.
+Creating crawlers is simple but very tiring work, and it's the core of this project to work.
 So, any helping hands are appreciated, even if you know almost nothing about the subject.